What is the Pupil Premium?

 - help with the cost of educational trips or visits

-Pupil Premium Promise and Application Form for Support
+Pupil Premium Pledge and Application Form for Support

 Pupil Premium Strategy Statements

-If your child attends a state school, and you get one or more of the following you may be eligible free school meals:
+If your child attends a state school, and you get one or more of the following you can claim for Free School Meals (FSM):

 - Income Support